-The Appliance library accepts a slot license to enable the usage of media storage slots.
-Depending on the license the number of license slots can be adjusted upto the maximum number of physical slots.
+The Archive Appliance mid-range libraries accepts a slot license to enable the usage of media storage slots.
+Depending on the license, the number of license slots can be adjusted up to the maximum number of physical slots.

 The slot license is nine characters long.